Tr4pSt3R/temptations/2-from-gods-point-of-view.md

     - Whereas, Egypt had to stored for themselves seven years’ worth of grain in the time of great worldwide famine the children of Israel had to simply trust Jehovah Jireh for provision
     - they departed from Egypt with gold and silver in large quantities, but not enough food or water to sustain them and their animals

-b.
-Why did God test the children of Israel?
+2. Why did God test the children of Israel?
   - “that I may test them *whether they will walk in My law or not*.”
 (Exodus 16:4c NKJV)
     - walking in God's law indicates that they love Him
     - refusing to walk in God's law shows that they are contrary to Him

-c.
-Why did God test His people for forty years in the wilderness (Deu.
+3. Why did God test His people for forty years in the wilderness (Deu.
 8:2)?
-  — to know what was in your heart
+  > "And you shall remember that the LORD your God led you all the way these forty years in the wilderness, **_to humble you_** and test you **_to know what was in your heart_**, whether you **_would keep His commandments or not_**."
+(Deuteronomy 8:2 NKJV)

-d.
-Why does God allow false prophets/false doctrines?
+4. Why does God allow false prophets/false doctrines?
 (Deu.
 13:1-3)

-e.
-Why did God eventually allow some heathen nations to stay in the promised land?
+5. Why did God eventually allow some heathen nations to stay in the promised land?
 (Jdg.
 2:20-22)

 ## Summary
 1. Jehovah Jireh means the God who provides

-## Key Learnings
+## Key Learning
 1. God will exercise various ways of testing His people as a collective.

 ## Prayer - Providence - Tues.
 30th August 2016